Ebiet G. Ade

-Haji Abid Ghoffar bin Aboe Dja’far or better known as Ebiet G. Ade (born in Wonodadi, Banjarnegara, Central Java, Indonesia on 21 April 1955) is an Indonesian singer-songwriter and guitarist of Javanese descent.
+Abid Ghoffar bin Aboe Dja’far, better known as Ebiet G. Ade (born in Wanadadi, Banjarnegara, Central Java, Indonesia on 21 April 1954) is an Indonesian singer-songwriter and guitarist of Javanese descent.

 Early life

-Ebiet G. Ade was born in Wonodadi, Banjarnegara, Central Java on 21 April 1955.
+Ebiet G. Ade was born in Wonodadi, Banjarnegara, Central Java on 21 April 1954.
 He lived in Yogyakarta since elementary school.
 During high school, he joined Pelajar Islam Indonesia.
 In 1971, he associated with artists Yogyakarta, including Emha Ainun Nadjib.
 He was interested in poetry and wanted to be a poet.
 However, he was unable to read poems properly.
 He instead sang his poems after adding melodies.

 Musical career

 Albums

 In 1979, he released his first studio album, Camellia I. His voice is similar to John Denver and Said Effendi.
 Notable songs from this album were "Lagu untuk Sebuah Nama" ("Song for a Name"), "Pesta" ("Party") and "Camellia".
 The album was sold more than 2 million copies.

 In 1995, Kupu-Kupu Kertas (Paper Butterflies) was released.
 In this album, Ebiet was helped by his fellow musicians, including Billy J. Budiardjo, Erwin Gutawa, Ian Antono and Purwacaraka.
 Rock music is dominant in this album.

 In 2007, he released In Love: 25th Anniversary which was dedicated to his wife of 25 years.
 The album was released by Trinity Optima Production.
 During production, he was helped by Anto Hoed and his children.
 There are 15 singles from album Camellia I to Camellia 4 on this album.